 Connect-ExchangeOnline

-Example: Check Max sent and receive email size limit for AlexW@techpress.net
+Example: Check Max Sent and Receive Email size Limit for [email protected]

 Get-Mailbox -Identity AlexW@techpress.net | ft MaxSendSize, MaxReceiveSize